-- 1. The Fair will furnish paper plates. - No more than two entries in any lot by the same exhibitor.
-2. - All entries in this division must be grown and prepared for exhibit by the exhibitor. - Exhibits that have become unsightly because of damage, decay or wilting will be removed from display. - New varieties of vegetables entered will be placed in a separate lot if deemed appropriate by judges.
+- 1. Paper plates will be furnished by the Fair. - 2.
+No more than two entries in any lot by the same exhibitor. - All entries in this division must be grown and prepared for exhibit by the exhibitor. - Exhibits that have become unsightly because of damage, decay or wilting will be removed from display. - New varieties of vegetables entered will be placed in a separate lot if deemed appropriate by judges.